shkhuz/shkhuz.github.io/blog/2025/11/05/nixos-and-electron.md

         /lib64/ld-linux-x86-64.so.2 => /nix/store/g8zyryr9cr6540xsyg4avqkwgxpnwj2a-glibc-2.40-66/lib64/ld-linux-x86-64.so.2 (0x00007fab3e512000)
 ```

 Too many.
-In a typical distro, you'd have the FHS consisting of /usr with subdirectories bin, lib, include, share, etc. In Nix, there is no typical FHS.
-Instead packages are stored in /nix/store, so that there must not be unintended spilling of dependencies dangling around.
-The way you'd add dependencies is by either creating a derivation with a .nix file that specifies the inputs/outputs that the derivation requires/builds.
-Another way is to create a shell with the deps included explicitly.
+Now, in a typical distro, you'd have the FHS consisting of `/usr` with subdirectories `bin`, `lib`, `include`, `share`, etc. In Nix, there is no typical FHS.
+Instead packages are stored in `/nix/store` so that there can't be any unintended dependency on a package that is not explicitly installed by the application.
+The way you'd add dependencies in Nix is by either creating a derivation with a `.nix` file that specifies the inputs/outputs that the derivation requires/builds.
+Another way is to create a shell with the dependencies included explicitly.

 `nix-shell -p [packages]` will create a new shell with those packages included in the environment.
-But there's a problem. `electron`, which is downloaded through npm is not patched, and requires the deps libraries in FHS-compatible directories, not /nix/store, as we saw above.
-If we had installed electron through nixpkgs, then there would be no problem as all the deps would be preinstalled beforehand and electron would know to look for them in /nix/store.
+But there's a problem. `electron`, which is downloaded through `npm` is not patched, and requires the dependent libraries be in FHS-compatible directories, not `/nix/store`, as we saw above.
+If we had installed `electron` through nixpkgs, then there would be no problem as all the dependencies would be preinstalled beforehand by Nix and `electron` would correctly look for them in `/nix/store`.

-We could for example add the path to the different libraries in /nix/store to `LD_LIBRARY_PATH`, but each library is in a separate directory inside /nix/store and the path changes version to version.
-We can't hardcode it.
+A crude and hardcoded way to solve this problem would be to add the path to the different libraries in `/nix/store` to `LD_LIBRARY_PATH`.
+But each library is in a separate directory inside `/nix/store` and the path changes version to version.
+It will be just like fighting with Nix just to make it work.

-What we need to do is to create a sandbox FHS environment to run electron in, where it can find those libraries in /usr/lib, but in actuality they would be symlinked from /nix/store.
-We need to use pkgs.buildFHSEnv for this:
+After doing what I know best (googling) I found a good enough solution for our problem.
+What we need to do, is to create a sandbox FHS-compliant shell to run `electron` in, where it can find those libraries in `/usr/lib`, but in reality they would be symlinked to `/nix/store`.
+We need to use `pkgs.buildFHSEnv` for this:

 ```nix(shell.nix)
 { pkgs ? import <nixpkgs> {} }: